biglovisa/creact/README.md

 ### 12. Filter Skills by Level
 ---

 Our next step is to filter skills based on the level.
-First let's create a FilterSelect component.
+First let's create a SelectFilter component.

 ```
-touch app/javascripts/components/_filter_selects.js.jsx
+touch app/javascripts/components/_select_filter.js.jsx
 ```
-In our _filter_selects we will create a component that has a selector and label.
-It is important to highlight that the syntax below uses ES6 class declaration but the function is still the same as the previous method for declaring components.
-Our FilterSelect class renders a Label, and a Select input with 4 (four) options (all, bad, halfbad, and fantastic).
+In our _select_filter we will create a component that has a selector and label.
+Our SelectFilter class renders a Label, and a Select input with 4 (four) options (all, bad, halfbad, and fantastic).

 ```
-class FilterSelect extends React.Component {
+var SelectFilter = React.createClass({
   render (){
     return(
       <div>